About the Catholic Faith

 If you are curious about the Catholic faith or ever thought about becoming a Catholic, our formation program for the Rite of Christian Initiation for Adults (RCIA) is just for you.
 Adults from all faith traditions or from no religious background at all are welcome to participate in the RCIA formation program.
 Sessions are ongoing.

 For the unbaptized, the RCIA has four stages.
 The first is a period of Inquiry.
 During this stage candidates for baptism are invited to ask questions about the Church, share their own faith experiences, and decide whether they would like to continue or not.
 The second stage is the Catechumenate, during which the candidate is introduced to liturgy, faith-life, and Tradition.
 The third stage is the Enlightenment and Purification.
 This takes place during the Lenten season with intense prayer and study on the part of the individual as well as the parish community.
 It climaxes at the Easter Vigil with the sacraments of initiation--Baptism, Confirmation, and Holy Eucharist.
 The fourth and final stage is the Post-Baptismal Catechesis (Mystagogia).
 This stage continues from Easter to Pentecost and focuses on the mysteries of Christ’s death and resurrection, and helps the newly baptized to develop a deeper understanding of their faith.

-Please contact the parish for more information about RCIA.
+Please visit our page on becoming catholic or contact the parish for more information about RCIA.